INTO THE BLUE -- Alice Wallace

 By Holly George-Warren

 “It’s a song about taking the risk to do what you love,” Alice Wallace says of the soaring track, “The Blue,” which yields a lyric entitling her spellbinding new album.
-With Into the Blue, the California-country singer-songwriter conjures the atmospheric sound of the Golden State’s canyons and deserts, mountains and crashing waves, its crowning beauty and its tragic losses.
+With Into the Blue, the singer-songwriter taps into the influence of her native California - conjuring the atmospheric sound of the Golden State’s canyons and deserts, mountains and crashing waves, its crowning beauty and its tragic losses.
 At the same time, the supple-voiced Wallace tells her own and others’ stories, weaving tales that resonate as we grapple with so many disturbing national issues.

 Into the Blue is Wallace’s fourth album but marks her debut on the brand-new Rebelle Road label, an imprint founded by a trio of women dedicated to strengthening the California Country music community and expanding visibility for female artists in the Americana/roots genre.
 “They care so deeply about giving women a stronger voice in the music industry,” Wallace attests.
 Having spent the past six years writing songs and touring the nation – from AMERICANAFEST® to county fairs, barrooms to coffeehouses – Alice Wallace is ready to break out.
 “It takes bravery to ‘sail away into the blue’ and grab it,” she says.
 “It took me until about six years ago to finally take the plunge, quit my job and go for it.
 I haven’t looked back since.”